-LED Description Upstream Blue.
-More than one upstream channel is locked.
-Solid.
-One upstream channel is locked.
-Blinking green.
-The unit is ranging on the upstream.
-Off.
-No downstream channel is locked.
-(Internet Solid green.
-The cable modem is online.
-Slow blink.
-The cable modem is receiving DHCP information.
-Fast blink.
-The cable modem is downloading configuration file.
-Off.
-The cable modem is offline.
-LAN (Ethernet) Green indicates 1,000 Mbps.
+LED Description LAN (Ethernet) Green indicates 1,000 Mbps.
 Amber indicates 100/10 Mbps.
 Solid.
 An Ethernet device is connected and powered on.
 Blinking.
 Data is being transmitted or received on the Ethernet port.
 Off.
 No Ethernet device is detected on the Ethernet port. ((•)) Wireless On/Off Solid green.
 The wireless card is plugged in and enabled.
 Blinking.
 There is traffic on the wireless card.
 Off.
 The wireless card is either disabled or not plugged in.
-To enable or disable the card, press this button for 3 seconds. wps Pressing this button opens a 2-minute window for the gateway to connect with other WPS-enabled devices.
-For more information, about using the WPS method to implement security, see the Use Push 'N' Connect (WPS) Wireless Setup on page 14.
+To enable or disable the card (2.4Ghz and 5 GHz), press this button for 3 seconds.
+WPS Pressing this button opens a 2-minute window for the gateway to connect with other WPS-enabled devices.
+The LED blinks during this 2-minute period.
+For more information, about using the WPS method to implement security, see the Use Push 'N' Connect (WPS) Wireless Setup on page 15.